 When you export a Webflow project, Webflow provides you with the following:

-Make sure to understand that not everything in Webflow is exportable.
+Make sure you understand that not everything in Webflow is exportable.
 Here’s what you can’t export:

-• CMS content: Webflow’s CMS database stays within the Webflow platform.
-The CMS Collections and dynamic content won’t function outside of Webflow hosting.
+- CMS content: Webflow’s CMS database stays within the Webflow platform.
+CMS Collections and dynamic content won’t function outside of Webflow hosting.

-• Form processing: Although the form design is exported, Webflow’s built-in form submission handling won’t work on external hosting.
+- Form processing: Although the form design can be exported, Webflow’s built-in form submission handling won’t work on external hosting.
 You’ll need third-party services like Formspree or Zapier.

 So while exporting is a powerful feature, it’s most useful for static or mostly static websites such as landing pages, portfolios, brochure sites, or static marketing websites.